csymeonides/advent-of-code/README.md

 * `example_answer`
 * `example_data`
 * `parsing_config` to customise how the input data is parsed (see `ParsingConfig` for details)
-* `solve` which is called with the parsed input data (list of records) and must return the answer
+* `solve` which must return the answer when called with the parsed input data (list of records) OR the parser object (if you have specified a `ParsingConfig.parser_class`)

 Running the script will:
 * Check that your `solve` function works as expected on the `example_data`